AdekunleAdeniran/low_level_programming/0x08-static_libraries/README.md

 # 0x08.
 C - Static libraries

-0. A library is not a luxury but one of the necessities of life mandatory Create the static library libholberton.a containing
+0. A library is not a luxury but one of the necessities of life mandatory Create the static library libnotrebloh.a containing

 1. Without libraries what have we?
 We have no past and no future mandatory Create a script called create_static_lib.sh that creates a static library